1919-45 Aberdare Urban District Council elections: 1923 Aberdare Urban District Council election

 All five wards were contested with Labour losing a total of four seats.
 Labour's defeats consisted of two seats in Gadlys, and one each in Llwydcoed and Aberaman.

-In Llwydcoed, prominent local builder D. Tyssul Davies, a native of Llandysul who had lived in Aberdare for 38 years, and had recently purchased the LLwydcoed estate, ousted Labour councillor John Griffiths.
-Two sitting members ousted in Gadlys including serving county councillor Rose Davies.
+In Llwydcoed, prominent local builder D. Tyssul Davies, a native of Llandysul who had lived in Aberdare for 38 years, and had recently purchased the Llwydcoed estate, ousted Labour councillor John Griffiths.
+Two sitting members were defeated in Gadlys including serving county councillor Rose Davies.
 It was stated that a factor in the campaign had been her confinement at Aberdare General Hospital, with the Aberdare Leader commenting that "it is remarkable the indignation showed by so many towards this comparatively trivial incident".
 Glen George, one of the successful candidates in Gadlys, was the son of the late former councillor Griffith George.
-The other winningh candidate, James Evans, was described as a fluent speaker but rather stiff in English.
+The other winning candidate, James Evans, was described as a fluent speaker but rather stiff in English.